Skip to Main Content

 Q: What about employees who don’t have sufficient accrued vacation hours?

-Q: Will employees who request LWOP for the closure lose vacation and sick-leave accruals during the unpaid days?
+Q: Will employees who request LWOP for the curtailment lose vacation and sick-leave accruals during the unpaid days?

 Q: How will UC Retirement Plan (UCRP) service credit be affected for employees who request LWOP?